Nexmo/nexmo-developer/_tutorials/receiving-concat-sms.md

     displaySms(params.msisdn, params.text);
     ```

-4. Restart `index.js` and then run `test.js` again.
+4. Restart `index.js` and then send another short message from your mobile device.
 This time, you should see the following in the terminal window running `index.js`:

     ```sh
     Inbound SMS received
-    FROM: TEST-NEXMO
+    FROM: <YOUR_MOBILE_NUMBER>
     MESSAGE: This is a short text message.
     ```

-5. Keep `index.js` running, but modify `test.js` to send a message that is considerably longer than a single SMS allows.
+5. Keep `index.js` running, but this time use your mobile device to send a message that is considerably longer than a single SMS allows.
 For example, the first sentence from Dickens' "A Tale of Two Cities":

-    ```javascript
-    const from = 'TEST-NEXMO';
-    const to = 'TO_NUMBER';
-    const text = 'It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair, we had everything before us, we had nothing before us, we were all going direct to Heaven, we were all going direct the other way ... in short, the period was so far like the present period, that some of its noisiest authorities insisted on its being received, for good or for evil, in the superlative degree of comparison only.'
     ```
+    It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair, we had everything before us, we had nothing before us, we were all going direct to Heaven, we were all going direct the other way ... in short, the period was so far like the present period, that some of its noisiest authorities insisted on its being received, for good or for evil, in the superlative degree of comparison only.'
+    ```

-6. Run `test.js` again, and check the output in the terminal window that is running `index.js`.
+6. Check the output in the terminal window that is running `index.js`.
 You should see something that resembles the following:

     ```
     ---
     Inbound SMS received
-    FROM: TEST-NEXMO
+    FROM: <YOUR_MOBILE_NUMBER>
     MESSAGE: It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epo
     ---
     Inbound SMS received
-    FROM: TEST-NEXMO
+    FROM: <YOUR_MOBILE_NUMBER>
     MESSAGE: ch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair, we had everything
     ---
     Inbound SMS received
-    FROM: TEST-NEXMO
+    FROM: <YOUR_MOBILE_NUMBER>
     MESSAGE: e the present period, that some of its noisiest authorities insisted on its being received, for good or for evil, in the superlative degree of compariso
     ---
     Inbound SMS received
-    FROM: TEST-NEXMO
+    FROM: <YOUR_MOBILE_NUMBER>
     MESSAGE:  before us, we had nothing before us, we were all going direct to Heaven, we were all going direct the other way ... in short, the period was so far lik
     ---
     Inbound SMS received
-    FROM: TEST-NEXMO
+    FROM: <YOUR_MOBILE_NUMBER>
     MESSAGE: n only.
     ---
     ```